 - I am a proud graduate of two U.C. schools: I have a Bachelor’s in Economics from UC Davis and an MBA from the UCLA Anderson School of Management.

 Over the past 24 years, I have seen many changes, made (and witnessed) a million mistakes, persevered, and learned a ton.
 I also obtained my MBA in my mid-career.
-Combined with my fourteen years of startup experience, I believe I have a unique perspective on startup sales, marketing, and strategy.
+Combined with my fourteen years of startup experience, I have a unique perspective on startup sales, marketing, and strategy.
 I wrote this blog to help other founders, startup sales managers, modern tech salespeople, and anyone who finds this subject interesting.
 I plan to post every week.
 I’d love to hear from you, and if you want to reach out, please email me at [email protected].

 “Anyone who stops learning is old, whether at twenty or eighty.
 Anyone who keeps learning stays young.
 The greatest thing in life is to keep your mind young.” – Henry Ford